gilbertchen/duplicacy/DESIGN.md

 locking mechanism on top of the file storage.

 There is one problem, though.
-Delection of snapshots without an indexing database, when concurrent access is permitted, turns out to be a hard problem.
+Deletion of snapshots without an indexing database, when concurrent access is permitted, turns out to be a hard problem.
 If exclusive access to a file storage by a single client can be guaranteed, the deletion procedure can simply search for chunks not referenced by any backup and delete them.
 However, if concurrent access is required, an unreferenced chunk can't be trivially removed, because of the possibility that a backup procedure in progress may reference the same chunk.